The fence in center field at TD Ameritrade Park in Omaha, Nebraska is a daunting 408 feet from home plate.

 It’s a feat for college baseball players to surpass this wall.
 The pitch needs to be hit directly on the sweet spot in order for it to have a chance.

 In 2015, Florida Gators first baseman Pete Alonso took out his driver and made College World Series history.
+Apparently, the New York Mets were watching that game, because they liked what they saw from their future slugger.

 Pete Alonso’s 429-Foot HR in CWS